 Bob Kloppenburg's SOS Pressure Defense - Transition and Full-Court DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 This is the third article in the SOS defense series.
-A previous article presented an overview of Bob Kloppenburg's SOS pressure defense.
-This was followed up by a discussion of the SOS half-court defense and rules, comparing it to our man-to-man pressure (Dick Bennett style) defense (see Tenets of Man-to-Man Defense).
+Previous articles included An Overview of Bob Kloppenburg's SOS Pressure Defense and SOS Half-Court Defense and Rules.
 This article will now focus on SOS transition and full-court defense.
 These things and much more (including all the necessary drills) are all covered in the excellent DVDs, ebook and hard copy book, which I highly recommend.

-Bob Kloppenburg was a great high school and college player years ago, and became a high school coach.
+Bob was a great high school and college player years ago, and became a high school coach.
 He went on to coach very successfully at the college level for 22 years at Cal Western, with a tremendous winning record and a number of trips to the NAIA national tournament.
-He has coached at the professional level for a number of years with the Seattle Supersonics, and also with the Rockets, Nuggets, Raptors, Bobcats, and Clippers.
+He has coached at the professional level with the Seattle Supersonics, and also with the Rockets, Nuggets, Raptors, Bobcats, and Clippers.

 "Bob Kloppenburg is a defensive genius." - Pat Riley, NBA Coach Retired

 Teaching the SOS Defense - Half Court First!The SOS defense, in it's entirety is both a half-court and a full-court defensive system.
-Coach Kloppenburg advises teaching the half-court system first, and once that is mastered, put in the full-court and transition aspects.
-So do not read this article until you understand the principles of the SOS half-court defense.
+Coach Kloppenburg advises teaching the SOS half-court defense first, and once it is mastered, put in the full-court and transition aspects.

-SOS Transition DefenseThe principles of the SOS transition defense are summarized by the phrase "smother - find - release".
+SOS Transition DefenseThe principles of SOS transition defense are summarized by the phrase "smother - find - release".
 When the opponent rebounds our missed shot, the SOS defense starts immediately.
-Our defender nearest the rebounder "smothers" the rebounder with hands up high.
-This makes it more difficult to make the outlet pass.
+Our defender nearest the rebounder "smothers" the rebounder with hands up high, making the outlet pass more difficult.
 In diagram 36, X5 smothers the rebounder O5.
 In these next three diagrams, our team is in the yellow circles.

 Meanwhile, our defender closest to the opponent's point guard (here X3), immediately finds and picks up the point guard and tries to deny or delay the outlet pass.
 Once the outlet pass is made however to the point guard O1, our defender pressures and tries to force the ball up the sideline.
 In diagrams 36, 37, and 38, X3 finds O1, and pressures O1 up the sideline.